Pandagurl121212/COGServerTime/src/site/notes/The World Of Reighlor/Reighlor Regions/Kingdom Of Leloria/Joleria/Joleria.md

 {"dg-publish":true,"permalink":"/the-world-of-reighlor/reighlor-regions/kingdom-of-leloria/joleria/joleria/"}
 ---

-Joleria is a very popular port town and a great asset for the Guilds so travel can be handled easily.
-This town has everything you could need as an adventurer and outside the city is farmland and small forests to help fuel the large populace of Joleria.
+Joleria is a very popular port town and a great asset for the Guilds business.
+Travel can be handled easily within Joleria with how accessible ground, sea and air travel is here.
+This town has everything you could ever need as an adventurer with merchants and crafters of all kinds.
+Outside the city is farmland and small forests to help fuel the large populace of Joleria.

 Joleria is home to many Guilds.
 Below is a few of them.
-[[The World Of Reighlor/Reighlor Regions/Kingdom Of Leloria/Joleria/Guilds Of Joleria/Conquest Of Glory (COG)/Conquest Of Glory\|Conquest Of Glory]] - #1 ranked Guild in Joleria
+[[The World Of Reighlor/Reighlor Regions/Kingdom Of Leloria/Joleria/Guilds Of Joleria/Conquest Of Glory (COG)/Conquest Of Glory\|Conquest Of Glory]] - #1 ranked Guild in Joleria and most of Leloria
 [[The World Of Reighlor/Reighlor Regions/Kingdom Of Leloria/Joleria/Guilds Of Joleria/First Light Fight (FLF)\|First Light Fight (FLF)]]
 [[The World Of Reighlor/Reighlor Regions/Kingdom Of Leloria/Joleria/Guilds Of Joleria/Kord’s Grace (KG)\|Kord’s Grace (KG)]]
 [[The World Of Reighlor/Reighlor Regions/Kingdom Of Leloria/Joleria/Guilds Of Joleria/The Dark Legacy Creatures\|The Dark Legacy Creatures]]